jac18281828/parsm/README.md

 `parsm` automatically detects and parses multiple data formats (**JSON**, **CSV**, **YAML**, **TOML**, **logfmt**, and plain text) and provides powerful filtering and templating capabilities through an intuitive syntax.

+By default, parsm outputs the original input when a filter matches.
+For custom output formatting, use templates.

 ## Installation

 ```bash